zmeek10/Machine-Learning/README.md

 #1: This example was given to us in class, and professor had already layed out the structure of how to find the curve fit and RMSE.
 Therefore I printed the parameters
 c[0]-c[3] to display the paramters for the given minimum error.

-#2: In this problem we were generating a error landscape by keeping two parameters fixed, in my case A = 25, and D = 50, and sweeping through the other paramters.
+#2: In this problem we were generating a error landscape by keeping two parameters fixed, and sweeping through the other paramters.
 The
 error landscape is visualized through a grid.
 I created the error grid and swept parameters by creating a range of values the swept paramters could be through np.linspace and then created a function that looped through the C values and B values that were being swept, and then set the error grid of B and C values equal to the RMSE of the function.
 I then created a mesh grid of the B and C values and plotted this with a color feature.